andreagr/graphql_flutter/README.md

-# patchai_test
+# graphql_test

-A new Flutter project.
+A test project to try and implement GraphQL into a Flutter app.

 ## Getting Started